rmeloamaro/docs/docs/administration/configuration/gui-customization.md

 # GUI Customization

 ::: warning
 As of version 3.4.0 some of these setting may not work as intended.
-We will be testing and improving this list over the 3.4.x series.
 :::

 You can modify some display features of the Rundeck GUI by setting